 conda activate qgis_stable qgis

 To update QGIS to the most recent version, you need to run the following command with the respective environment active

 To update a patch release for the QGIS LTR version you run the install command again with the new version:

 Some notes and caveats

-Please be aware that QGIS packages on Conda do not provide the same level of user experience as the official Linux, Windows, and Mac packages from the QGIS.org distribution.
-For example, there are no desktop icons, and file association.
-It does not include GRASS and SAGA, etc …
+Please be aware that QGIS packages on Conda do not provide the same level of user experience as the official Linux, Windows, and Mac installer from the QGIS.org distribution.
+For example, there are no desktop icons or file association, it does not include GRASS and SAGA, etc …